 A device can track a user's online activities and allow you to set a screen time.
 Limiting the use of a teen's phone is a better idea if they're addicted to it.
 Check out these monitoring apps:

 - Norton Family

-If your teens are addicted to their phone more then it's important to restrict your teen from using a cell phone excessively.
-Being a parent you need to be strict for your child welfare.
-You should make a rule for your kids on how much to use cell phones and when to use them.
+Teenagers addicted to their phones should be restricted from using a cell phone excessively if they are addicted.
+Being a parent, you need to be strict about your child's welfare.
+It would help if you made a rule for your kids on how much to use cell phones and when to use them.

 Make them aware of Cyber-flashing, anxiety and depression, health issues brought by excessive use of smartphones.
 You can help your kids build some good device habits so that they can stay away from the negative impact of digital devices and the internet.

 Use your free time to explore new activities with a friend, solve problems, or become more attuned to your problem-solving skills rather than use your mobile phone.

 The increasing use of cell phones negatively impacts health.
 Basically, by teaching teens better ways of using smartphones, they will overcome mental health issues such as depression, anxiety, etc. Seek professional or medical help if needed if you have an addictive disorder.